schmouk/PlayToreLib/lib/doc/playing_cards/cards_deck_doc.md

 ```
 The `CardT` template argument should be of type or inherit from type `pltr::cards::PlayingCardT<>`.
 This condition is not checked at compilation time.
 It is your responsability to ensure it - well, you may use also `CardsList` to contain anything else if this fits your needs, but you should not.

+The `PRNGT` template argument describes a type that must conform with

 ---